Performance Testing & Strength Profiling

 You want finger strength numbers, climbing-specific data (Peak Force, RFD, Critical Force), and a plan to climb harder.

-Choose the Comprehensive Profile if…
+Choose the Comprehensive Performace Package if…

 You want everything: your sport specific metrics + full-body asymmetry, mobility and power testing.